marued/home-assistant/README.md

 Once it's started, the default voice activation command is 'Hello Charlie'.

 ## Windows installation
 Some of the packages are not always installed properly on windows and may cause errors.
-The fallowing packages can be found on the following links and installed by referencing the .whl file downloaded manually.
+The following packages can be found on the following links and installed by referencing the .whl file downloaded manually.
 ### Pocketsphinx: Sound to text
 Get the .whl here for windows: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pocketsphinx